ilhamhanif/simple-cdc-service/README.md

 Explanation:

--   Container name: **mysql**.
+-   Service name: **mysql**.
--   Port 3306 is exposed to automate data update using `sequencer.py` (will explain later).
+-   Port 3306 will be exposed to automate data modification using `sequencer.py` (it is explained below).
--   Default database root password is _root_.
+-   Default database password is _root_.
-    [Click here](https://hub.docker.com/_/mysql) (scroll until section **Environment Variable**) to change MySQL configuration using Environment Variable.
+    [Click here](https://hub.docker.com/_/mysql) (do scroll until section **Environment Variable**) to change MySql configuration using Environment Variable.
 -   Directory `./mysql/init-script` contains `script.sql` as initial script.<br>
-    Therefore, this folder is mounted in `/init-script`,<br>
-    and configure the `docker-compose.yaml` file to run `script.sql` using command **--init-file**.<br>

 #### Debezium

-Debezium play as main actor to capture any data changes including INSERT/CREATE, UPDATE, DELETE, and TRUNCATE inside MySQL database.<br>
+Debezium plays as main actor in this solution.<br>
+It will capture any data changes, including INSERT/CREATE, UPDATE, DELETE, and TRUNCATE from MySql database.
-Debezium container is configured as below.

 ```
   debezium: